Providing Advanced Hearing Technology and Expert Care

 How do we hear?

-Sound waves travel into the ear canal and vibrate the ear drum, middle ear bones (ossicles) and inner ear.
+Sound waves travel into the ear canal and vibrate the ear drum, middle ear bones and inner ear.
 The cochlea is a snail shaped part of the inner ear that contains thousands of tiny hair cells.
 The hair cells change the vibrations into signals that stimulate the hearing nerve and send impulses to the brain where it becomes meaningful sound.

 How does a cochlear implant work?